 Using foods to boost our metabolism is definitely an idea we can all get behind.
 I mean, we'd much rather add some things into our diet to burn fat as opposed to taking things out, right?
 The theory that certain foods can raise our metabolic rate, however, still seems a little too good to be true.

-At a recent medical conference, University of Wyoming scientists shared how dietary capsaicin peppers may stimulate thermogenesis and energy burning.
-They say the supplement could boost metabolism and convert white fat into brown fat — something they hope could prevent obesity, Type 2 diabetes, high blood pressure and cardiovascular disease.
+But then again, at a 2015 medical conference, University of Wyoming scientists shared how dietary capsaicin peppers may stimulate thermogenesis and energy burning.
+Researchers claim that the supplement could boost metabolism and convert white fat into brown fat — something they hope could prevent obesity, Type 2 diabetes, high blood pressure and cardiovascular disease.

 Cool beans… er, I mean, peppers.
 But is this chili thing the real deal?
 Clinical trials are still in the works, so it's too soon to tell for sure.

-The notion of spicy ingredients for weight loss is nothing new, but I think it is an opportune time for a refresher in metabolism boosters that have been shown to rev up your body's ability to burn, baby, burn.
+The notion of spicy ingredients for weight loss is nothing new, but I think it is an opportune time for a refresher in metabolism boosters that some experts swear by to rev up your body's ability to burn, baby, burn.

 Its fatty acids are shorter and more water-soluble than those in olive or canola oils.
 They are more readily burned for fuel and have a less common chance to be deposited as fat.
 On the flip side, coconut oil is high in saturated fats (that may not be a bad thing, according to current debates).
 It does, however, contain 2.6 percent fewer calories in each gram than other fats.